s1291/InkRasterPerspective/README.md

 # Raster Perspective

-Apply a perspective transformation to the selected raster image using the selected path as envelope.
+Apply a perspective transformation to the selected raster image using the selected path as envelope, without the need to use an external software to transform your image.

 # Installation: